 Overdrive code hh Description

 00 No overdrive condition (OVR LED is off)

 20 PA current is too high

 60 Input power is too high

 61 Gain (ratio of output to input power) is too low

 80 50V supply voltage is too low or too high

 90 Reflected power is too high

 91 SWR is very high.
 This is a quick check for "antenna not connected", about 18:1 SWR.

-В0 Dissipated power is too high.
-Dissipated power is PA Current the 50V supply voltage less the measured RF output power.
+В0 The dissipated power is too high.
+Dissipated power is PA Current times the 50V supply voltage less the measured RF forward power.

 CO Forward power is too high

 C1 Forward power is too high for the current ATU setting.
 The ATU can match some antennas whose SWR is quite high, but RF power must be limited with these settings, as some power is dissipated as heat in ATU components.
 This forward power limit is determined by evaluating the SWR of the antenna with the ATU in bypass, called "SWR Bypass".
 The "SWR Bypass" LCD status page shows the power limit for the current SWR Bypass.
-TB may be used to compute the power limit for an arbitrary SWR.
+ATB may be used to compute the power limit for an arbitrary SWR.

 F0 Gain (ratio of output to input power) is too high

-^ON Switch Main Power Supplies Off or On
+^ON Switch Main Power Supplies Off or On (revised in 03.02 to add ^ON/;)